Call for Abstracts - BVOA Autumn 2019

-All members of the profession are invited to submit clinical research abstracts to be considered for presentation at the 2018 Autumn Meeting to be held on 23-25th November 2018 at The Ettington Chase Hotel, Stratford Upon Avon.
+All members of the profession are invited to submit clinical research abstracts to be considered for presentation at the 2019 Autumn Meeting to be held on 22nd-24th November 2019 at The Cardiff Hilton Hotel, Cardiff.

 Abstracts should be on a subject of interest to the members of the association.
 Abstracts should be no longer than 250 words in length and should not have been previously presented as a clinical research abstract.

 Abstracts should include the names of all the contributing authors, with the presenting author listed first, along with the affiliation/address of the presenting author.
 Abstracts should be submitted to the Chair of the Education Committee by e.mail (firstname.lastname@example.org), as a Microsoft Word document with the presenting author’s surname in the document title, no later than 1st October 2019.

 Successful authors will receive a discounted registration fee for the meeting.